 One of the best ways to improve the speed of DVIRs is for fleet operations to utilize eDVIR applications.
 These allow drivers to complete vehicle inspections on a phone or mobile device, allowing them to make easy-to-read notes in the electronic forms and make the results of the inspection instantly available to the technicians and fleet manager at the shop.
 They can take photos of the vehicle to include in their files and get real-time status updates on the vehicle.
 These applications let drivers stay compliant while using less time to complete the inspections.

-Simplify your fleet operation’s DVIR process with Xerifleet, RTA Fleet Management Software’s eDVIR solution.
+Simplify your fleet operation’s DVIR process with RTA Inspect, RTA's eDVIR solution.
+Contact us to learn more.